- Sri Lanka

 Latest News from Akorn New Zealand

-Akorn is providing new, more flexible booking policies to ensure you can plan your future travel with complete peace of mind.
-For new bookings made for travel this year and in 2021 by September 30, 2020, you may now change or cancel up to 30 days prior to departure in the event of a COVID-19-related reason — whether at home or in your travel destination — and receive a credit toward future travel.
+With Akorn's new, more flexible booking policy you can plan your future travel with complete peace of mind.
+Book by April 30 for travel through November 30, 2021 and you may change or cancel up to 15 days prior to departure in the event of a COVID-19-related reason — whether at home or in your travel destination — and receive a credit toward future travel.

-For new bookings for 2020–21 travel made through Akorn Australasia between June 1 and September 30, 2020, guests may change or cancel the booking up to 30 days prior to departure in the event of a COVID-19-related reason at home or in their travel destination.
+Terms and Conditions: For new bookings for travel through November 30, 2021 made through Akorn Australasia between October 29, 2020 and April 30, 2021, guests may change or cancel the booking up to 15 days prior to departure in the event of a COVID-19-related reason at home or in their travel destination.
 For Tailor Made bookings, some exclusions and penalties may apply, which will be advised in writing prior to confirmation.
-Guests who cancel without rebooking will receive a credit toward future travel valid through December 31, 2022.
-Credit is non-transferable and non-refundable.
+All monies applied to a new booking are non-transferable and non-refundable.
+Guests who cancel without rebooking will receive a credit toward future travel valid through December 31, 2022; credit is non-transferable and non-refundable.
 Applicable price of new journey applies.
-Guest is responsible for non-refundable air fees, insurance, and other related costs.
+Guest is responsible for non-refundable air fees, insurance and other related costs.
 All other standard terms and conditions apply to the booking.
 Special terms are subject to change and can be withdrawn at any time.

 COVID-19-related reasons include: